AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUniqueName/IsUniqueCAEXName.md

 IUniqueName.IsUniqueCAEXName Method
 ===================================
-AutomationML 2.1 APIDetermines whether the specified element has a unique CAEX name in the sequence of equal elements of its parent.
+Determines whether the specified element has a unique CAEX name in the sequence of equal elements of its parent.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)